maithyy/maithyy/README.md

 ### hi there ^__^
-I'm a sophomore at UCI studying Computer Science!
+I'm a junior at UCI studying Computer Science!

 Pronouns: she/her/hers